Geometric characterization of Generalized Property (II): Introduction

+Over the past few decades, considerable attention has been devoted to various generalizations of MIP, particularly to the problem of determining when members of given families of closed bounded convex sets (rather than all closed bounded convex sets) can be represented as intersections of closed balls.
+Early investigations focused on the families of compact convex sets \cite{S1, WZ, V}, weakly compact convex sets \cite{V, Z} and compact convex sets with finite affine dimension \cite{S}.
+Subsequently, in \cite{BG, CL, DC}, these questions were studied for compatible collection of bounded subsets of $X$.
+Such generalized properties have often been characterized in the literature through the geometry of the dual unit ball, making this an active and evolving area of research.

+Such generalizations of Property (II), together with their geometric characterizations, appear to be absent from the existing literature.
+Motivated by the above works, particularly \cite{BG, V}, we address this gap by introducing the following generalization of Property (II), which we call $\mathcal{A}$-Property (II).

-\begin{definition} Let $\mathcal{A}$ be a collection of bounded subsets in $X$.
-A Banach space $X$ is said to have \begin{enumerate} \item strong $\mathcal{A}$-Property (II) if for every convex $A\in \mathcal{A}$ and $\beta\geqslant0$, $A + \beta B_X$ is the intersection of closed convex hull of finitely many closed balls. \item $\mathcal{A}$-Property (II) if every convex $A\in \mathcal{A}$ is the intersection of closed convex hull of finitely many closed balls. \end{enumerate} \end{definition}
+\begin{definition} Let $\mathcal{A}$ be a compatible collection of bounded subsets of $X$.
+A Banach space $X$ is said to have $\mathcal{A}$-Property (II) if for every closed convex set $A\in \mathcal{A}$ and $\beta \geqslant 0$, $\overline{A+\beta B_X}$ is an intersection of closed convex hulls of finitely many balls. \end{definition} The main goal of this paper is to characterize $\mathcal{A}$-Property (II) in terms of the geometry of the dual unit ball.
+We shall now outline the contents of the paper.
+In Section 2, we recall the necessary notation and preliminaries needed in the sequel.
+In Section 3, we obtain our main result.
+In Section 4, we discuss a special case of $\mathcal{A}$-Property (II), which yields an interesting weaker geometric property of the dual unit ball.
+Finally, in Section 5, we present some further consequences and conclude with an open problem.